DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 * ESPN's **538 Blog**.
 The high end of data journalism.
 They often post their data as csv's in their [data repository](https://github.com/fivethirtyeight/data/blob/master/README.md).

-* **The Upshot** from the NY Times.
+* NYT's **Upshot**.
 Great graphics, including [these](http://www.nytimes.com/interactive/2015/12/15/upshot/the-best-places-for-better-cheaper-health-care-arent-what-experts-thought.html) [two](http://www.nytimes.com/interactive/2009/07/31/business/20080801-metrics-graphic.html) examples.
-They list their sources, but don't typically post their data.
+They list sources, but don't typically post data.

 * Tim Taylor's **Conversable Economist** blog.
 Tim's a former journalist, so a better writer than most economists.
 He has a [daily post](http://conversableeconomist.blogspot.com/) about a topical economic issue, often with graphs we can use to track down data sources.
+If you don't recognize a source, ask us about it.

 Graphics:

 * **Flowing Data.**  Nathan Yau's [daily graphic](http://flowingdata.com/).
-A good sources of ideas and advice.
+A good source of ideas and advice.

 * **VizWiz.** Andy Kriebel's ["visualization" blog](http://vizwiz.blogspot.com/).
 A steady stream of examples and advice, including the invaluable Makeover Monday.
 Tagline:  "Friends Don't Let Friends Use Pie Charts."

 ## More

-This is **not for the timid**, but here is our [huge collection](https://docs.google.com/document/d/1L2ZDKFyyqfOrCGbNcCIE9mmgap4tjkTNuw32hK4c6BI/edit?usp=sharing) of data sources and applications.
+This is **not for the timid**, but we have a [huge collection](https://docs.google.com/document/d/1L2ZDKFyyqfOrCGbNcCIE9mmgap4tjkTNuw32hK4c6BI/edit?usp=sharing) of data sources and applications.
 Get a cold drink and a comfy chair and see what strikes your fancy.
 Active investing?
-Movies?
+Movie grosses?
+Sports?
+College Scorecard?
 Shooting deaths?
 All this and more.